WallaTeam/Wallapet/README.md

 You can check our official site in http://wallapet.com.
 Also yo can view our repository pages in http://piraces.github.io/Wallapet.

+# Dependencies
+Wallapet app needs the following libraries to work succesfully:

 # License
 Copyright (C) 2015 Hyena Technologies